 We've shut down the whole country over five judges.

-It was just two weeks ago these guys are I mean, I thought Bob Bird thought said that we saved a country, didn't he?
+These guys are, I mean, I thought Bob Byrd said that we saved the country, didn't he?

 We saved the Senate.

-Either the country was not moving and we shut it down, or they saved it, one way or the other.
+Either the country was not moving and we shut it down, or they saved it one way or the other.

-Uh others might say how just hopeless they are.
+Others might say how just hopeless they are.

-They just they they will not admit that they lose.
+They will not admit that they lose.

 They will not admit to defeat.

-Uh and of course, they will not allow anybody to blame them.
+And of course, they will not allow anybody to blame them.

-Uh was that this week?
+Was that this week?

 I can't keep track.